-From Renee on July 2nd, 2008 in Green Remodeling
+From Dean Dowd on July 02, 2008 in Green Remodeling

 Jim makes 5 other recommendations to start living more sustainably, starting today.
 They are: